LeafandJam/leaf-guides/content/posts/spotify.md

 ## Buy The Gift Card
 1. Visit [g2a](https://www.g2a.com/) on their webiste or by their app and search for "_Spotify 12 month Gift Card"_
 >Ensure the item you are buying is the gift card and not for an account.
-2. Buy the giftcard a code will be sent to the email that was used
+2. Buy the giftcard.
+A code will be sent to the email that was used
 3. Proceed to [Make An Account](https://leaf.guide/posts/spotify/#Make-An-Account)

 ## Make An Account